AdaCore/gnatstudio/docs/users_guide/main_window.rst

 application can be changed when the value of these external variables is changed.

-GPS provides a simple access to these variables, through a view called the :guilabel:`Scenario` view.
+GNAT Studio provides a simple access to these variables, through a view called the :guilabel:`Scenario` view.
 These variables are called `Scenario Variables`, since they provide various scenarios for the same set of project files.

 Each such variable is listed on its own line along with its current value.
 Change the current value by clicking on it and selecting the new value among the ones that pop up.

-Across sessions, GPS will remember the values you set for scenario variables.
+Across sessions, GNAT Studio will remember the values you set for scenario variables.
 On startup, the initial values of the scenario variables come, in decreasing order of priority:

 * from the :file:`-X` command line arguments;
 * from existing environment variables;
-* from the value you set in a previous GPS session;
+* from the value you set in a previous GNAT Studio session;
 * from the default set in the project file;
 * or else defaults to the first valid value for this variable

-Whenever you change the value of any variable, GPS automatically recomputes the project and dynamically changes the list of source files and directories to reflect the new status of the project.
-Starting a new compilation at that point uses the new switches, and all aspects of GPS are immediately changed to reflect the new setup.
+Whenever you change the value of any variable, GNAT Studio automatically recomputes the project and dynamically changes the list of source files and directories to reflect the new status of the project.
+Starting a new compilation at that point uses the new switches, and all aspects of GNAT Studio are immediately changed to reflect the new setup.

 Create new scenario variables by selecting the :guilabel:`+` icon in the local toolbar of the :guilabel:`Scenario` view.
 Edit the list of possible